Retinitis Pigmentosa (RP)

 Low Vision Aids: Magnifiers, special glasses, and other adaptive tools support daily activities.

-Ongoing Research: Bascom Palmer’s Retinal Degeneration Center investigates potential therapies, including gene therapy and neurotrophic factors, aimed at slowing progression or restoring vision.
+Ongoing Research: Bascom Palmer’s Retinal Degeneration Center in Miami investigates potential therapies, including gene therapy and neurotrophic factors, aimed at slowing progression or restoring vision.

 Why Choose Bascom Palmer Eye Institute?